abhinavkumar17/ShoppingApp/README.md

        and bind Annotations.

 # Unit Test:
      Unit test has been added for UI component - ProductListFragment and ProductListViewModel.
 As all other UI components have same hierarchy and structure, it will be replica for other classes.
-Not adding it for other classes as idae id to get the idea righr.
+Not adding it for other classes as it will be same. :)